CarolCupas/carolcupaswebsite/_drafts/vida-de-24-horas.md

 ---
 ![](/images/CC Quintas d Molinas.jpg)

+Living one day at the time knowing that the tomorrow is no promise for anyone, that makes me appreciate what is really valued.
+I am aware of life is fleeting and everything can changes when you least expect it.

+I always think that is important planning things, don't postpone anything to later and take decisions lightly but keep the balance.
+I meditate before to decide doing some thing, I evaluate scenarios in my mind and confess that things can accumulated making me worry for things that have not happened yet or can not be changed, so I reminder the follow verse of the bible:

+> Therefore do not worry about tomorrow, for tomorrow will worry about itself.
+Each day has enough trouble of its own.
+>
+> Matthew 6:34 (NIV)

 Vivir un día a la vez sabiendo que el mañana no es prometido para nadie, me hace apreciar lo que realmente tiene valor.
 Soy consciente de que la vida es pasajera y que todo puede cambiar cuando menos lo esperas.